Taboos around menstruation hinder development and gender equality

 Menstrual protection and education

 Having access to menstrual protection is a prerequisite for many girls to go to school when they are menstruating.
-Photo: Marco verch CC BY 2.0 and Tamarcus Brown / Unsplash
+Photo: Marco verch CC BY 2.0 License and Tamarcus Brown / Unsplash

 Of: Nagaad Kadir Abdimaxmud